Periapical tooth abscess

 Bacteria can enter the innermost part of the tooth through either a deep cavity or a chip or crack in your tooth.
 The resulting infection and inflammation can cause an abscess at the tip of the root.

 A tooth abscess is a pocket of pus that's caused by a bacterial infection.
-The abscess can occur at different regions of the tooth for different reasons.
-A periapical (per-e-AP-ih-kul) abscess occurs at the tip of the root, whereas a periodontal (per-e-o-DON-tul) abscess occurs in the gums at the side of a tooth root.
-The information here refers specifically to periapical abscesses.
+The abscess can occur at different areas near the tooth for different reasons.
+A periapical (per-e-AP-ih-kul) abscess occurs at the tip of the root.
+A periodontal (per-e-o-DON-tul) abscess occurs in the gums at the side of a tooth root.
+The information here is about periapical abscesses.

 Signs and symptoms of a tooth abscess include:

 - Severe, constant, throbbing toothache that can spread to your jawbone, neck or ear

 - Pain or discomfort with hot and cold temperatures

 - Pain or discomfort with the pressure of chewing or biting

 - Swelling in your face, cheek or neck that may lead to difficulty breathing or swallowing

 - Tender, swollen lymph nodes under your jaw or in your neck